 Eight Things Every Cancer Patient Should Know

-Diagnosed with ocular melanoma in 2005 and liver melanoma in 2013, Sam Lozier has been a CHN Support Volunteer since 2007.
-She remains a dedicated volunteer – and a champion of patient rights.
+Diagnosed with ocular melanoma in 2005 and liver melanoma in 2013, Sam became a CHN Support Volunteer in 2007.

-We recently caught up with her to discuss eight things she thinks all cancer patients should know.
+We caught up with her to discuss eight things she thinks all cancer patients should know.

 Get a second opinion. – It may not be easy, but it’s absolutely necessary.
 There’s a bit of a power imbalance when you go to see your doctor.
 They are, after all, the expert in this new and terrifying disease.
 But patients must remember, as the soulful Kris Carr reminds us, that they are the “CEO” of their own health.
 It is your right, your responsibility to advocate for your own health.